Vyral/brandon-montemayor/_posts/2022-05-16-debunking-4-key-real-estate-myths.md

 **Seller Myth: “I can set the asking price for my house to whatever I want.”**

-You can’t just pick any price and expect it to sell for top dollar.
+You can’t just pick any price and expect your home to sell for top dollar.
 Today's buyers market are being a little bit pickier because they believe the market is shifting.
 Pricing your house appropriately for the market takes expertise.
 A real estate professional can help you set a competitive price that will generate multiple qualified offers and ultimately get you the best price.
 Even homes in need of upgrades receive immediate attention if they’re priced well.

 {% include pullquote.html %}

-**Buyer Myth: “Waiving the home inspection is a good idea if I want my offer to stand out.”**
+**Buyer Myth: “Waiving the home inspection is a good idea if I want my offer to stand out to sellers.”**

 Though we often recommend that our buyers reduce the number of contingencies in their offers or even buy a home as is, waiving your home inspection is not a good idea.
 An inspection tells you the condition of the home and can help prevent unpleasant surprises.
 Waiving it could cost you.&nbsp;**Seller Myth: “I have to renovate my house before selling it.”**